Pleural Mesothelioma

 • Unexplained weight loss

-Doctors can also help address painful or uncomfortable symptoms through various methods, including pain management, tumor reduction, or draining excess fluid around your lungs.
+Doctors can also help address painful or uncomfortable symptoms through various methods, including pain management, radiation therapy, or draining the excess fluid around your lungs.
+The right doctor will work with you to create a care plan that treats your symptoms and helps you feel more like yourself.

 Get Matched With a Mesothelioma Doctor